Bg

 • Never place car seats or other seating devices on elevated surfaces like counters or couches to prevent falling.
 Make sure to utilize seat belts and straps anytime your baby is sitting upright in a device like a high chair or stroller also to prevent falls.

 New sitters can sometimes be so excited about their new skill that they will sit up in their sleep space when they should be sleeping.
-(Yes, one more thing that can disturb sleep!)
+(Yes, that can disturb sleep!)
 Although it can be cute to see your infant sitting upright in their sleep space you may begin to wonder if they will ever fall asleep!

 • Our general recommendation is to avoid repositioning your baby too frequently.